josh1904/josh1904.github.io/README.md

 **Event:** International Cybersecurity Awareness Seminar
 **Organizers:** DIKE FMIPA UGM, Universiti Teknologi MARA, and Taman Pintar Yogyakarta
 **Date:** [Insert Date]
-- Spoke on the importance of cybersecurity, sharing insights on emerging threats and strategies to mitigate risks in the digital landscape.
+- Spoke on cybersecurity, sharing insights on emerging threats and mitigation strategies.

 ---

----

 ## Projects

 1. **Hardware Security Module for Autonomous Mobile Robot using IC DS28E38**
-   The hardware security module is specifically designed to ensure the integrity of communication data between ARM robots, with the assistance of the DS28E38 security IC.
-This security system utilizes the ECDSA algorithm, enhanced with a PUF (Physical Uncloneable Function) to generate the keys for the algorithm.
+   - Designed a security module for industrial robots using the DS28E38 IC, securing communication with ECDSA and PUF technology.

-2. **BUOY-WATCH: Early Warning Rip Current Detection Alarm System Based on Computer Vision for Beach Safety Monitoring**
+2. **BUOY-WATCH: Early Warning Rip Current Detection Alarm System**
-   The design of an alarm system for early detection of rip currents along the coastline using computer vision object detection.
-This system is designed as an early warning system to detect rip current waves.
+   - Developed a computer vision-based early warning system to detect rip currents for coastal safety.

-3. **ADEM: Internet of Things-based Smart Sprinkler to Prevent Heat Stress in Chickens**
+3. **ADEM: IoT-based Smart Sprinkler to Prevent Heat Stress in Chickens**
-   The development of a smart sprinkler product using IoT, which consists of sensor detectors to monitor ammonia levels, temperature, and humidity in the poultry farm to manage the sprinkler system, functioning as a preventive measure against heat stress in chickens.
-This research also includes the development of a mobile app to facilitate remote monitoring for farmers.
+   - Created an IoT-based system for managing sprinklers in poultry farms to prevent heat stress, with an integrated mobile app for monitoring.

 4. **Hardware Security Module for Ventilator Security**
-   The development of a prototype hardware security module to secure ventilators.
-This Hardware Security Module is designed to protect the ventilator's firmware using cryptographic algorithms and Physical Uncloneable Functions (PUF) on a Field Programmable Gate Array (FPGA).
+   - Developed a hardware security module prototype to protect ventilators from cyber-attacks using cryptography and FPGA.

-5. **Drone-Based Coastal Monitoring of Parangtritis Beach using Image Processing Methods**
+5. **Drone-Based Coastal Monitoring of Parangtritis Beach**
-   The design of a drone capable of scanning rip currents using image processing techniques.
-This project was part of the 15th National Student Exhibition in the Field of Information and Communication Technology (October 2022 – November 2022).
+   - Designed a drone system to monitor rip currents using image processing techniques.

 6. **Autonomous Monte Carlo Localization for Wheeled Soccer Robots**
-   The design of a localization system for wheeled soccer robots by implementing the Autonomous Monte Carlo Localization (AMCL) algorithm.
+   - Implemented the Autonomous Monte Carlo Localization (AMCL) algorithm for wheeled soccer robots.

----